Schloss Johannisburg: History

 The palace was erected between 1605 and 1614 by the architect Georg Ridinger for Johann Schweikhard von Kronberg, Archbishop of Mainz.
 The considerable expense came from the taxes of his fief: Eichsfeld, Erfurt and the Mainzer Oberstift (the part of the Electorate administered from Aschaffenburg) made the largest financial contributions.
 A keep from the destroyed 14th-century castle that had formerly stood on the site was included in the construction and is the oldest part of the castle.
 The prior castle had been burned down along with most of the town on 10 August 1552 by the troops of Albert Alcibiades, Margrave of Brandenburg-Kulmbach.

-Until the end of the ecclesial principalities in Germany in 1803, Schloss Johannisburgwas the second residence of the Prince Bishop of Mainz, the first residence being the Electoral Palace in Mainz.
+Until the end of the ecclesial principalities in Germany in 1803, Schloss Johannisburg was the second residence of the Prince Bishop of Mainz, the first residence being the Electoral Palace in Mainz.
 At the end of the 18th century, the interior had been restructured in the style of Classicism (or Neoclassicism) by Emanuel Herigoyen.

 Karl Theodor von Dahlberg, Archbishop of Mainz in 1803, retained the territory of Aschaffenburg — turned into the newly created Principality of Aschaffenburg — and was awarded other territories in compensation for territories west of the Rhine, including Mainz, which were annexed by France.
 From 1810 to 1813, Aschaffenburg was part of the Grand Duchy of Frankfurt.
 Aschaffenburg and Schloss Johannisburg then passed to the Kingdom of Bavaria.

 During the reign of Ludwig I, Schloss Johannisburg served as the summer residence of the King, who referred to Aschaffenburg as his "Bavarian Nice".
 He commissioned the construction of a Roman villa known as Pompejanum within sight of the palace.

-The palace was nearly destroyed by US artillery in the closing days o f World War II.
+The palace was nearly destroyed by US artillery in the closing days of World War II.
 Rebuilding started in 1951 and took more than twenty years.